-Designed for high school students interested in journalism and/or critical writing, the Teen Critic Program at Shakespeare Theatre Company teaches students how to view theatrical productions with a critical eye and how to write an informed comprehensive theatre review.
+Designed for high school students interested in theatre, journalism and/or critical writing, the Teen Critic Program at Shakespeare Theatre Company teaches students how to view productions with a critical eye and write a savvy, persuasive theatre review.

 Teen Critics attend each production, receive a press packet, preferred press seating and have the opportunity to meet with professional theatre critics from local newspapers before writing their own reviews.

 Previous professional critics who have worked with the Teen Critics include:

 Barbara Mackay, Washington Examiner